Kyguyog/Vivint-Doorbell-Custom-Chime/README.md

-# Replacing the Chime on Vivotek DB8331W (Vivint Doorbell)
+# Replacing the Chime Sound on Vivotek DB8331W (Vivint Doorbell)

 ## Requirements

-- lftp installed on your computer
 - ffmpeg & lftp installed on your computer
 - Your doorbell's IP address and root credentials (should be root:adcvideo)
 - Your replacement audio file (theoretically any format ffmpeg can read)